alepe-diw/test_app/ReadMe.md

 -   data/

+    -   National (processed)
         -   SurvStat_complete_data - All the processed data in both CSV and RDS formats
         -   SurvStat_female_data - Processed data for females in both CSV and RDS formats
         -   SurvStat_male_data - Processed data for males in both CSV and RDS formats
+    -   State (processed)
+        -   SurvStat_states_complete_data - All the processed data in both CSV and RDS formats
+        -   SurvStat_states_female_data - Processed data for females in both CSV and RDS formats
+        -   SurvStat_states_male_data - Processed data for males in both CSV and RDS formats
-    -   weekly - Folder with all the raw weekly data files from SurvStat\@RKI 2.0
+    -   Raw weekly data from SurvStat\@RKI 2.0
+        -   weekly - National data
+        -   regional - State level data

 -   shinycovid-simulation.png – Example output (screenshot)